 Purpose: A shortage of qualified electricians, residential wire installers, and workers in the electrical trades has created the need for trained personnel in the construction industry.
-The Construction Technology Electrical Diploma specialization is designed for those seeking entry level employment in the electrical trades and as a pathway to Virginia Tradesman Electrician Licensure.
-Successful completion of the two year Electrical Diploma Specialization meets the DPOR Board for Contractors educational eligibility requirement for those seeking Tradesman Electrician licensure.
-In addition, a minimum of two years documented work experience in the trade is also required for eligibility to apply for Virginia Tradesman Licensure.
-The Electrical Diploma Specialization (to include the Electrical Trades Career Studies Certificate) provides training based on the current Virginia adoption of the National Electrical Code (NEC).
-In addition, the pathway provides training and a pathway that can lead to a number of Construction related credentials including DPOR Contractor Licensure, and OSHA 10-30 Construction Industry Safety Training.
+The Construction Technology Electrical Diploma track is designed for those seeking entry level employment in the Electrical Trades and is a pathway to Virginia Tradesman Licensure.
+Successful completion of the two year Construction Technology Electrical Diploma meets eligibility requirements for those seeking Virginia Tradesman Licensure.
+In addition, a minimum of two years of documented work experience in the trade is required for licensure The Electrical Diploma (including the integrated Electrical Trades Career Studies Certificate) provides training based on the current Virginia adoption of the National Electric Code (NEC).
+In addition, the track provides training and a pathway that can lead to a number of construction related credentials including Contractor Licensure, OSHA 10-30 Construction Industry Safety Training, and NABCEP Entry Level PV Installer Testing.

-Entry Level Electrical Trades Worker Entry Level Residential Wiring Installer Journeyman Electrician Tradesman
+Journeyman Electrician Tradesman Entry Level Electrical Trades Worker Entry Level Residential Wiring Installer

-Admission Requirements: In addition to the admission requirements established for the college, entry into the Construction Technology: Electrical program requires competency in English and Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
+Admission Requirements: In addition to the admission requirements established for the college, entry into the Construction Technology Diploma Program requires competency in English ENF 1 and Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required ENF or MTE units or equivalent.